median-man/Gif-Tastic-Gallery/README.md

 to retrieve the gif files.
 You must be connected to the internet in order for GifTastic to work.

+The 'dev' directory contains tools for modifying the application.
+This should be removed for distribution.

 ## Educational Purpose

 I'm building this app to learn about and gain experience with jQuery's